ethereum/ethereum-org-website/src/content/guides/how-to-id-scam-tokens/index.md

 title="What are smart contracts?" contentPreview=''>

-[Smart contracts](/developers/docs/smart-contracts/) are the programs that run on top of the Ethereum blockchain.
+<a href="/developers/docs/smart-contracts/">Smart contracts</a> are the programs that run on top of the Ethereum blockchain.
 Every ERC-20 token, for example, is implemented as a smart contract.

 </ExpandableCard>

 Specifically, Arbitrum deployed a contract that uses the symbol `ARB`.
 But that doesn't stop other people from also deploying a contract that uses the exact same symbol, or a similar one.
 Whoever writes the contract gets to set what the contract will do.

-## Appearing legitimate
+## Appearing legitimate {#appearing-legitimate}

 There are several tricks that scam token creator pull to appear legitimate.
 They can do those, because they write the smart contract that implements the scam token.
 This means it can produce any effect they want from that contract.